-However the, the goalkeepers displayed a distinct action bias: they either dive left or right 94% of the time, hardly ever choosing to remain in the middle of their goal mouth.
+However, the goalkeepers displayed a distinct action bias: they either dive left or right 94% of the time, hardly ever choosing to remain in the middle of their goal mouth.

 However, far from following the optimal strategy of the centre, goalkeepers would stay in the centre just 6.3% of the time!

-The reason for this action bias seems is related to the feeling of effort, that the goalkeeper feel when he dives left or right (the feeling of doing something).
-Standing in the centre and watching a goad scored to the left or to the right of him, he would feel much worse!!
+The reason for this action bias is related to the feeling of effort, that the goalkeeper feel when he dives left or right (the feeling of doing something).
+Standing in the centre and watching a goal scored to the left or to the right of him, he would feel much worse!!

 The action bias is widespread in the field of investment and trading.
 The bias towards action is one of the strongest forces in business investing for several reasons: 1)the investor would not consider that inaction is also a decision 2) action signals to yourself and others that you’re not oblivious to risks 3)action is the only signal to others that you’re worth your salary (this is true for financial advisors) 4)it can provide the illusion of control in a world where so much is out of your hands 5) action is exciting, inaction is boring.
 But as Paul Samuelson once opined “Investing should be dull.
 It should not be exciting.
 Investing should be more like watching paint dry or watching grass grow“.
 If you want excitement, take $800 dollars and go to Las Vegas”.